 If you know you’ll use the services and you have the money, go for it.
 (Then you can calculate how much you’d need to set aside each month until the next renewal and you’ll be set for next time.
 This is the same principle my dad taught me when buying a car!)

 Likewise, a few years ago I didn’t realize I was paying extra to have my car insurance taken out monthly (a $2 fee * 12 months = $24 extra dollars per year).
 But not just that, I got a $32 discount for paying in full, saving me a total of $56 per year!

 Before purchasing, ask your friends if they have any referral discounts.
 You both may get a discount on services or your friends might.
-For example, if you needed website hosting at Siteground, you can check out my referral link.

 Our YMCA has a referral program — if someone signs up under us, not only do I get 20% off my monthly bill, but they do, too!